julenuy/Level_up/README.md

  ```
 2.Install the necessary dependencies:
 The game requires python 3.9 or better and pip
-The easiest way is to use MobaXterm (https://mobaxterm.mobatek.net/download.html) to launch the game.
+The easiest way is to use MobaXterm (https://mobaxterm.mobatek.net/download.html) or PowerShell to launch the game for Windows OS.

  ```sh
 pip install pygame
 ```
-3.Run the patch:
+3.Run the game:

  ```sh
 python game.py